sekrystal/Jabberwocky/README.md

 ---

 ## Even Cooler Work
+I work at [Confident Security](https://confident.security/), we're a provably private AI solution that allows you to use any AI model without having your data retained.
+We believe data protection should be provable, practical, and easy to use.
+If you've got a popular AI model, lots of GPUs, and care about your customers, give me a holler!
+<br>
 Follow us on Twitter/X for privacy insights and updates: [@confident_sec](https://x.com/confident_sec)

-Confident Security creates groundbreaking solutions at the intersection of AI and privacy.
-We believe data protection should be provable, practical, and easy to use—whether you're building next-gen privacy products or worried about your personal data.
-<br>
-Want to see the future of privacy in action?
-Join us and keep up with what’s next!